hellenike/textbook/docs/modules/module5/index.md

 ### Language

 Main areas of focus are:
-- morphology of 3rd decelension nouns and adjectives, and some other common irregular adjectives
+- morphology of 3rd declension nouns and adjectives, and some other common irregular adjectives
-- forms of common athemtic, irregular verbs: εἰμί, εἶμι, and φημί
+- forms of common athematic, irregular verbs: εἰμί, εἶμι, and φημί
 - forms and uses of infinitives
-- the three syntatcical structures of indirect speech: subordinate clauses, accustaive + infinitive, and supplementary participle
+- the three syntactical structures of indirect speech: subordinate clauses, accustaive + infinitive, and supplementary participle

 ### Making Connections